Bernhard

 - Age: The risk increases significantly from the age of 50.

-- Inflammatory processes: chronic inflammation of the prostate could play a role.
+- Inflammatory processes: Chronic inflammation of the prostate could play a role.

 Early detection and diagnosis:

-- Tasting examination of the prostate
+- Digital rectal examination of the prostate

 - PSA blood test (prostate-specific antigen)

-- Ultrasound examinations and possibly biopsy
+- Ultrasound examinations and, if necessary, biopsy